ianalyzedata/my-wuss-how-repo/README.md

 # my-wuss-how-repo
 This is the repo I made while re learning Github

-This is my first edit
+This is my first edit.

+This is my second edit.